jimorie/thronescli/README.md

     sudo pip install thronescli

-Or you can just download the Python script [here on GitHub](https://raw.githubusercontent.com/jimorie/thronescli/master/thronescli/thronescli.py).
+If you download the Python script from [here on GitHub](https://raw.githubusercontent.com/jimorie/thronescli/master/thronescli/thronescli.py) note that there is a third-party dependency on the [Click framework](http://click.pocoo.org/).

 Options
 -------